 These rodents, the largest members of the Squirrel family, dig burrows and live underground.
 They are found all across Canada, except Newfoundland.

 For those people who live outside of North America, who may not know that this little rodent actually has a special day named after him - February 2nd is "Groundhog Day".
 Legend says that if the groundhog comes out of his burrow on that day and sees his shadow, then there will be six more weeks of winter!
 Well, here in Southern Ontario we don't need a rodent to tell us that!

-are delightful little Canadian animals, although they are not too common.
+I know that Chipmunks are delightful little Canadian animals, although they are not too common.

 The little fellas are so cute, but, sadly, the only ones we see here are the ones caught by our cat.